Curutchet House: Design and construction

 The house exemplifies Le Corbusier's five points of architecture and incorporates a ramp and a spiral staircase.
 The house represents a landmark in Corbusier own trajectory because it exemplifies how cultural and historical characteristics of architecture (the elements of the traditional Argentine courtyard house) can be rewritten using Corbusier's five points of modern architecture.

-Dr. Curutchet's house is also one of the very few buildings that Corbusier built attached to pre-existing buildings and perfectly responding to a historical context.
+Dr. Curutchet's house is also one of the very few buildings that Corbusier built attached to pre-existing buildings and perfectly responds to a historical context.
 With this house Corbusier proved, more than with any of his other projects, that modern architecture could in fact be in a harmonious dialogue with traditional architecture.

 Inside the house, the marvellous architecture can be seen.
 There is a tree inside the house i.e. the care was taken while designing that the tree will retain and still not disturb the beauty of the house.
-The terrace, folding wooden curtains, inclinated stair design, wardrobes, kitchen are designed during 1949-1953 and are the same, which are used in present era as modern designs.
+The terrace, folding wooden curtains, inclined stair design, wardrobes, kitchen are designed during 1949-1953 and are the same, which are used in present era as modern designs.